 This National Historic Landmark was once a low country rice plantation.
 This beautiful stately home is South Carolina history before your very eyes!
 Hopsewee is located in Georgetown County.

-This quaint little fishing village on the south end serves up delicious seafood, cold drinks and live music nightly.
-Several bars and restaurants line the wooden marsh walk, offering both fine dining and laid-back bar atmosphere!
+This quaint little fishing village on the south end serves up delicious seafood, cold drinks, and live music nightly.
+Several bars and restaurants line the wooden marsh walk, offering both fine dining and a laid-back bar atmosphere!

 The 2,500 acres of Huntington Beach State Park hold a rich bounty of history and nature!
 Wildlife lovers, campers and beachgoers keep coming back for more!